yoga1290/H5Recorder/README.md

 # Overview
-Headless page video recorder, you simply provide array of pages and their starting and ending URI hash and get a video for each entry.
+Headless page video recorder, you simply provide array of paths ,relative to `www` directory, to the diesred pages and their starting and ending URI hash and get a video for each entry.

 # Install